zineos/aimet/Docs/featureguide/adascale.rst

 Step 3
 ~~~~~~

-Compute encodings for remaining parameters of the model
+Compute encodings for remaining parameters of the model.

 .. tab-set::
     :sync-group: platform